Women's Lacrosse Headgear FAQs

 The headgear standard was developed to decrease ball-to-head and stick-to-head impact forces.
 No headgear or helmet in any sport has been proven to prevent concussions.

 No. Headgear remains optional in the US Lacrosse Youth Rule Book and in the USL/NFHS Rule Book.

-ASTM standard F3137 is not a soft headgear standard and the standard itself makes no mention of the word "soft."
-However, the testing protocol does require that the product meets a certain flexibility to insure that players who are wearing the product do not injure those who are not.
+ASTM standard F3137 is not a soft headgear standard.
+The standard itself makes no mention of soft.
+It is based on a performance standard.
+However, the testing protocol does require that the product meet a certain flexibility to insure that players who are wearing the product do not injure those who are not.

 How much does the new headgear products cost?

 Products will vary in cost and look.
 US Lacrosse does not have further details at this point on the cost and look of the headgear.
 Please contact manufacturers for more information.